berkeley-gif/caladapt-website-2021/content/glossary/global-climate-model.md

 Simulations produced with all climate models show substantial future warming; the “cooler/wetter” CNRM-CM5 simulation just shows less warming than the other models.
 The GCMs projections hosted on Cal-Adapt were generated for the periods 2006 to 2100 (future climate) and 1950 to 2005 (modeled historical climate).

-To learn more about climate models, visit the [Getting Started](/help/get-started/) page.
+To learn more about climate models, visit the [Get Started](/help/get-started/) page.

 For more details on the downscaling and selection of climate models for impact studies, see: